Ultrafiltration in Decompensated Heart Failure - CAM 20222

 Evidence reviews assess the clinical evidence to determine whether the use of a technology improves the net health outcome.
 Broadly defined, health outcomes are length of life, quality of life, and ability to function-including benefits and harms.
 Every clinical condition has specific outcomes that are important to patients and to managing the course of that condition.
 Validated outcome measures are necessary to ascertain whether a condition improves or worsens; and whether the magnitude of that change is clinically significant.
 The net health outcome is a balance of benefits and harms.

-To assess whether the evidence is sufficient to draw conclusions about the net health outcome of a technology, 2 domains are examined: the relevance and the quality and credibility.
+To assess whether the evidence is sufficient to draw conclusions about the net health outcome of a technology, two domains are examined: the relevance and the quality and credibility.
 To be relevant, studies must represent one or more intended clinical uses of the technology in the intended population and compare an effective and appropriate alternative at a comparable intensity.
 For some conditions, the alternative will be supportive care or surveillance.
 The quality and credibility of the evidence depend on study design and conduct, minimizing bias and confounding that can generate incorrect findings.
 The randomized controlled trial (RCT) is preferred to assess efficacy; however, in some circumstances, nonrandomized studies may be adequate.
 RCTs are rarely large enough or long enough to capture less common adverse events and long-term effects.
 Other types of studies can be used for these purposes and to assess generalizability to broader clinical populations and settings of clinical practice.

 Clinical Context and Therapy Purpose